Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

       New-DkimSigningConfig -DomainName {Domain for which config is to be created} -KeySize 2048 -Enabled $True
       ```

-   Manténgase conectado a Office 365 para *verificar* la configuración.
+Manténgase conectado a Microsoft 365 para *verificar* la configuración.

 1. Ejecute el siguiente comando: